 Some folks will fill there "cushions" with either a dried bean or grain.
 While either of these will shape to your posterior, I find in using them that pretty quickly my bum has gone numb, and I want to get up from my meditation!
 The "hard truth" is that they don't provide any cushioning at all and most folks will quickly find them uncomfortable to sit on.

-buckwheat hulls are a comfortable filling for a zafu, but the problem is they breakdown very quickly.
-Within a year of regular meditations a buckwheat hull-filled cushion will start to feel deflated and soon be unusable.
+Buckwheat hulls are a comfortable filling for a zafu, but the problem is they breakdown very quickly.
+Within a year of regular meditations a buckwheat hull filled zafu will start to feel deflated and soon be unusable.

 What we've found to be the best filling for our zafu is a lovely wool batting from sheep on beautiful pastures right here in Northern California.
 It is comfortable and supportive, breathable and resilient.
 It doesn't pinch off the circulation like some fillings will, and it being "breathable" means there's a little more air for your derrière so things don't get too moist down there.
 Finally it maintains its cushioning ability for a good decade or two.

 Last, but not least, it's a real win if it's eco friendly.
-Organic cotton covering, eco-wool filling that isn't processed with the typical harsh chemical process - you get the idea.
-Save the planet and all that.
+Organic cotton covering, an eco-wool filling that isn't processed with the typical harsh chemical process - you get the idea.

 Everyone is different though and may have different preferences, so the best way to tell what will work for you is to try it!
 One thing to keep in mind if you're trying different zafus is that it is best if both "sit bones" should be on the cushion (rather than hanging off the front) to give proper support for your meditation posture.
 One strange fact I learned recently is that even with all the different shapes and sizes of humans on this Earth, there is very little variation in the distance between our "sit bones".
 Weird right?